Capital of Nepal

 So people from every caste, community, language, culture, and religion start residing in the capital of Nepal slowly.
 Newars are either Hindu or Buddhist.

-However, there is a difference in their culture and religion than any other people.
+However, there is a difference in their culture and religion from any other people.
 Their rituals, festivals, foods, and attire are another source of the prime attraction of Kathmandu.

-Besides, Newar people inside the valley still follow their religion and culture seriously and are untouched by modernizations.
+Besides, Newar people inside the valley still follow their religion and culture seriously and are untouched by modernization.

 They hold several Jatras wearing their cultural attires and gathering people playing their musical instruments, the culture is still alive in them.

 Likewise, Kathmandu is a combination of every religion.
-People from every religious background such as Hinduism, Buddhism, Christianity, Islam, Sikkim, and Jainism resides here.
+People from every religious background such as Hinduism, Buddhism, Christianity, Islam, Sikkim, and Jainism reside here.